Heal-All Flower – Selfheal Plant

 Heal-all is used in herbal medicine.

-Many also use this plant as an ornament.
+Many also use the heal-all flower as an ornament.
 Heal-all is a beautiful flower to use in dried flower decorations.

 Cut the flowers in late autumn and hang to dry.
 You could use them to make beautiful homemade gifts that have not cost you a cent.